 Before any advertising can take place, authorisation to fill your vacancy is required.
 Your HR Business Partner/Internal Recruiter will be able to advise on the EPAF process if you are unsure.
-Authorisation will usually involve Finance, HR and the Head of School/Director considering the business need for the role and providing the necessary authorisation to fill the vacancy.
+Authorisation will usually involve Finance, People and Culture and the Head of School/Director considering the business need for the role and providing the necessary authorisation to fill the vacancy.

 If the post isn’t filled through Redeployment it will usually be advertised externally to the wider job market.
 There may be limited situations where a job can be advertised internally to all University employees in the first instance.
 If you believe there are special circumstances that make this desirable for your vacancy, please contact your HR Business Partner/Internal Recruiter to discuss.

 There may also be situations where you wish to make a role available for internal development opportunities; for example, you may have a vacancy at a higher grade and already have a number of people within your school or service who have the expertise to take on the role.
 Again, if this is the case, please discuss it with your HR Business Partner in the first instance.
 The following are examples of occasions where public advertisements may not be appropriate.
 All Panel members must respect the confidentiality of the process.
 Particular care must be taken in relation to sensitive personal data.
 It is of paramount importance that Panel members should treat all applications in the strictest confidence.
 Details in relation to the interview performance of any applicant should not be discussed with anyone outside of the Panel, People and Culture or senior members of staff within the University.